sidsrvstv/bitcoin_simulator/README.md

 `Topology`: It maintains the network connection.
 It can be accessed to get list of all users keys and neigbors for a particular user.

 All user balances are calculated by traversing the blockchain, no seperate fields for account balance are maintained.

+##Front-end

+As suggested we have used Pheonix framework for our web endpoints and chart.js to render our graphs.
+We have also used MVC pattern for this project.
+The simulator outputs data into a file database.
+The controller reads this data, parses it and pushes datapoints to the views which generate graphs to render this data.
+The file database is present priv/data.
+For views we have used html, css and javascript code to render our UI.

 ## Installation and Running